Silverr12/DMA-CFW-Guide/README.md

 1. Navigate to the newly created "pcileech_squirrel" folder made by Vivado and open the .xpr file. (the first open may take a bit longer than expected)
 2. Once inside Vivado, navigate to the "sources" box and navigate as such `pcileech_squirrel_top` > `i_pcileech_pcie_a7 : pcileech_pcie_a7` then double click on the file with the yellow square labelled `i_pcie_7x_0 : pcie_7x_0`.
 3. You should now be in a window called "Re-customize IP", in there, press on the `IDs` tab and enter all the IDs you gathered from your donor board, also note that the "SubSystem Vendor ID" Is just the same as your Vendor ID. _(If your donor board is different from a network adapter you may have to adjust some settings in the "Class Code" section below as well.)_
+4. Also go into the "BARs" tab and set the size value you gathered in step 2, note that this is not meant to be the same as your BAR Address
-4. Press OK on the bottom right then hit "Generate" on the new window that pops up and wait for it to finish.
+5. Press OK on the bottom right then hit "Generate" on the new window that pops up and wait for it to finish.
-5. We will lock the core so that when Vivado synthesises and/or builds our project it will not overwrite some things and to allow us to manually edit some things we could only do through the interface before, to do this, navigate to the "Tcl Console" located in the top right of the bottom box and enter into there `set_property is_managed false [get_files pcie_7x_0.xci]`, to unlock it in the future for any purposes use `set_property is_managed true [get_files pcie_7x_0.xci]`.
+6. We will lock the core so that when Vivado synthesises and/or builds our project it will not overwrite some things and to allow us to manually edit some things we could only do through the interface before, to do this, navigate to the "Tcl Console" located in the top right of the bottom box and enter into there `set_property is_managed false [get_files pcie_7x_0.xci]`, (to unlock it in the future for any purposes use `set_property is_managed true [get_files pcie_7x_0.xci]`.)

-## **5. BAR Address & Blocks 0x40 and 0x60**
+## **5. BAR Address & TLP Emulation**
+1. Back in Visual Studio search for `FFFFF000`, this will come up with a lot of results but we will only be changing

-## **6. TLP Emulation**
+## **6. Blocks 0x40 and 0x60**